-Exercise and Cardio-pulmonary test (CPET) and 24-48 hour Holter monitoring: The presence of symptoms, non-sustained ventricular tachycardia, or ST segment depression /T wave inversion during exercise, or flat blood pressure response (< 20 mm Hg rise in systolic pressure from baseline to peak exercise) and a low peak oxygen consumption (<84% predicted) are in favour of pathological LV hypertrophy (27).Similarly, the identification of non-sustained ventricular tachycardia or complex ventricular arrhythmias in an athletic individual with a LV wall thickness >12 mm ≤16 mm on a 24-h (or 48-h) Holter ECG monitor also favour the diagnosis of HCM.
+Exercise and Cardio-pulmonary test (CPET) and 24-48 hour Holter monitoring: The presence of symptoms, non-sustained ventricular tachycardia, or ST segment depression /T wave inversion during exercise, or flat blood pressure response (< 20 mm Hg rise in systolic pressure from baseline to peak exercise) and a low peak oxygen consumption (<84% predicted) are in favour of pathological LV hypertrophy (27).
+Normalization of basal T-wave inversion or ST-depression during exercise does not exclude HCM.

+Similarly, the occurrence of non-sustained ventricular tachycardia or any complex ventricular arrhythmias in an athletic individual with a LV wall thickness >12 mm ≤16 mm during 24-h (or 48-h) ECG monitoring also favours the diagnosis of HCM.

 Genetic testing: Genetic testing in athletes with an equivocal diagnosis of HCM should only be performed after detailed clinical and family assessment by an experienced cardiologist, as the absence of a sarcomere mutation does not exclude familial HCM and variants of uncertain significance can be difficult to interpret (16).
 For this reason, genetic testing is currently recommended only in patients clearly fulfilling the diagnostic criteria for HCM, to enable cascade genetic screening of their relatives (28)